-6.11 An issuer may make application to the JSE for a change of sector subject to the process available on the JSE Process Portal and the corporate actions timetable.
+6.116 An issuer may make application to the JSE for a change of sector subject to the process available on the JSE Process Portal and the corporate actions timetable.

+Announcement

+6.117 Release an announcement in terms of the corporate action timetables.

 Voluntary liquidation

-6.114 An issuer entering into voluntary liquidation must obtain approval from shareholders in general meeting and distribute a circular to shareholders, including:
+6.118 An issuer entering into voluntary liquidation must obtain approval in a general meeting and distribute a circular to shareholders, including:

 (a) a summary of the mechanics of the liquidation distribution and the payment procedure to be adopted;